Whale Watching Holidays Canada

 Before you go

-Whale watching is popular, so book your tour in advance.
+Whale watching holidays are popular, so book your tour in advance.
 You can choose the type of boat and check if the company offers guaranteed viewings or a free second trip if you don't see whales (many operators do).
 Covered vessels are great for keeping the weather at bay, providing stable sailing and comfortable seats.
 In a Zodiac powerboat, you sit right on the water so feel closer to the action.
 The ride is open to the elements and is very exhilarating!

 What to wear